Club Advisor: Dr. Creeley

 The Psychology Club is a student organization within the Psychology Department that helps to plan many different activities for students and faculty.
 The purpose of the Psychology Club is to provide students with opportunities to:

 The elected officers for the 2022-2023 academic year are:

 - Secretary: Mia Piede

-- Social Chair & Public Relations Chair: Isabelle Paul
+- Social Chair & Public Relations Chair: Issa Paul

 As a chartered group within the Student Association, the Psychology Club receives funding each year to sponsor many different activities.

 We hope to be able to do many of the regular events and we look forward to being able to meet everyone in person soon!
 Typical events in the Fall term:

 - Pumpkin carving at Creeley's house

 Information about upcoming events is posted on the bulletin board across from the Psychology Department office.